lauragift21/giftegwuenu.dev/content/posts/year-in-review-2019.md

 ### **Writing, Speaking & Community**
 I wrote a total of 23 articles both on my blog and other publications and traffic on my blog grew by over 15,000 page views.
 I shared a lot of tutorials and decided to try video tutorials as well.
-I created 11 videos on [my YouTube Channel](https://www.youtube.com/channel/UCgUgg53iJX1pdabUxpkgozA) and grew my subscribers to 444 amazing viewers.
+I created 12 videos on [my YouTube Channel](https://www.youtube.com/channel/UCgUgg53iJX1pdabUxpkgozA) and grew my subscribers to 446 amazing subs.

 My favorites among articles I wrote: